 If you're a pre-seed or Series A founder, you almost certainly don't need one of these.
 They're designed for transactions involving multiple law firms, hundreds of users, and millions of documents.

-This is where most startups should look.
-Tools in this category include Docsend (now Dropbox DocSend), Notion (with limitations), Pitch, and Ellty.
+This is where most businesses should look.
+Tools in this category include DocSend (now Dropbox DocSend), Notion (with limitations), Pitch, and Ellty.

 You create a data room and organize folders: pitch deck, financials, legal, team, product.
 You upload documents to each folder.
 This takes an hour or two if your documents are already prepared.